Ringingmathieu/reconverson/README.md

 ## Content of the repository

 - Streamlit application
-- Python code for ImDb API request
+- Python code for ImDb API requests
 - Jupyter Notebook of the Machine Learning script
 - Jupyter Notebook of the datavisualisation script